 Real estate can be a passive stream of income, but this is not the default setting.
-In order to make a real estate investment passive, you have to work hard on the front end and move with intentionality.
+In order to make a Real estate agent in Chicago investment passive, you have to work hard on the front end and move with intentionality.

 One way to make a rental property more passive is to hire a property manager.
 Many property management companies, like Green Residential in Katy, Texas, offer comprehensive services for a flat rate fee.
 This means you pay someone a set monthly/annual rate and get everything like tenant screening, property marketing, rent collection, and repairs/maintenance handled on your behalf.

 - Fixer-Uppers Are Easy Cash (if You’re Handy)

 HGTV has created a culture where people assume flipping houses is as easy as finding a cheap listing, installing some shiplap and quartz, and marking it up 200 to 400 percent.
 But that’s Hollywood, folks.
 The reality is that fixer-uppers require a lot of due diligence, strategic planning, and sweat equity.
 Yes, it helps if you’re handy, but you’re going to need a team of people in order to get in and out.

 There’s nothing wrong with going the fixer-upper route if you’re genuinely interested, but don’t be misled into thinking you’ll make a $40,000 profit in three weeks.
 These projects are much costlier and more time-consuming than most realize.

 - You Need to Own a House First

 While it can be helpful to have some experience as a homeowner before investing in real estate, this isn’t a necessity.
 In fact, you might be better poised to generate income if you don’t own a home.

 If you don’t currently own a house, this gives you the flexibility to purchase any type of investment.
 This includes a duplex or triplex, which permits you to live in one unit and rent out the other(s).
 In doing so, you can essentially have your tenant(s) pay your mortgage for you.